gmcmacran/TypeOneTypeTwoSim/type II/README.md

 # Data Overview

 Similar to type I error rates, type II error rates are estimated.
-The main change is the alternative hypothesis is true.
-The null hypothesis is held constant and effect size varies.
-The first five rows look like
+The main changes are the alternative hypothesis is true, the null hypothesis is held constant and effect size varies.
+The first five data points look like

-    #> # A tibble: 88,000 x 5
+    #> # A tibble: 96,000 x 5
     #>   test                   effectSize  stat    pvalue alt
     #>   <chr>                       <dbl> <dbl>     <dbl> <chr>
     #> 1 gaussian_mu_one_sample       -0.3  15.7 0.0000759 two.sided